bloxberg-org/blips/blips/blip-0001-researchcertificate.md

 Our aim is to standardize the research data certification with respect to what metadata should be included to identify the data, the process of research certificate generation, and the subsequent validation of an issued research certificate.

 ## Specification
 Each certified piece of data is minted as a non-fungible (*Transferable ERC721 compliant or non-transferable) token.
 Each contract MUST include the ERC721Metadata standard augmented with an additional field that contains the hash of the data object.
 This is in order to ensure that the dataURI hosted offchain can be resolved to an onchain transaction.
-The ERC721Metadata is necessary in order to include the information for future identification and locating of the data object.
+The ERC721Metadata is necessary to include the information for future identification of the data object.

 ```solidity
 /// @title Research Object Metadata Extension